 Working in live sports, a strong passion for the content and awareness of the time commitment are essential—Brace Hemmelgarn says he’s usually in the office by 10 am for a 7 pm game.

 “You need to be passionate about the work you do and be willing to work just as hard on less glamorous projects that may not be seen by thousands of fans,” adds Chris Mead.

 Keeping creative communities and the tools available in mind can also set you on the right path early.

 “[When I started] I wish I knew more about the various resources out there,” says DaQuan Sims.
 “I could have started my studies and sharpening my skills way sooner than I did.”

 And lastly, as Dennis Docil says—always wear comfortable shoes on game day.

 Feeling inspired?
 Check out Envato’s top Sports Broadcast Packages and get started:

-And if you're ready to start thinking about launching a brand, be sure to check out our sport team logo templates article.
+And if you’re ready to start thinking about launching a brand, be sure to check out our sport team logo templates and WordPress themes articles.